 15A NCAC 13B .1604 GENERAL REQUIREMENTS FOR MSWLF FACILITIES

-(a) Applicability.
-Permits issued by the Division for new and existing MSWLF facilities are subject to the requirements set forth in this Rule.
+(a) Permits issued by the Division for MSWLF facilities and units shall be subject to the general requirements set forth in this Rule.

 (b) Terms of the Permit.
 The Solid Waste Management Permit shall incorporate requirements necessary to comply with this Subchapter and the North Carolina Solid Waste Management Act including the provisions of this Paragraph.

-(1) Division Approved Plan.
-Permits issued subsequent to March 9, 1993 shall incorporate a Division approved plan.
+(1) Division Approved Plans.
+Permits issued after March 9, 1993 shall incorporate the Division approved plans.

-(A) The scope of the Division approved plan shall be limited to the information necessary to comply with the requirements set forth in Rule .1617 of this Section.
+(A) The scope of the Division approved plans shall include the information necessary to comply with the requirements set forth in Rule .1617 of this Section.

-(B) The Division approved plans are subject to and may be limited by the conditions of the permit.
+(B) The Division approved plans shall be subject to and may be limited by the conditions of the permit.

 (2) Permit provisions.
-All disposal facilities shall conform to the conditions set forth in the permit and the following provisions.
-Nothing in this Subparagraph shall be construed to limit the conditions the Division may otherwise impose on a permit:
+All MSWLF facilities and units shall conform to the specific conditions set forth in the permit and the following general provisions.

 (A) Duty to Comply.
 The permittee shall comply with all conditions of the permit.